Pete Brown (writer)

-Pete Brown (born 1968) is an English writer who has written extensively on the subject of beer and drinking cultures around the world.
+Peter "Pete" Shaun Brown (born 1968) is an English writer who has written extensively on the subject of beer and drinking cultures around the world.
 He has written twelve books; Man Walks Into a Pub, Three Sheets to the Wind, Hops and Glory, Shakespeare's Local, World's Best Cider, The Pub, Miracle Brew, The Apple Orchard, Pie Fidelity, Craft: An Argument, Beer By Design: The Art of Good Beer Branding, and Clubland: How the Working Men's Club Shaped Britain.
 Brown, who was born in Barnsley, West Riding of Yorkshire, lives in London.

-Career
+Life and career

-Brown attended the University of St Andrews.
+Brown was born in Barnsley to a working class family, and raised in the nearby village of Staincross.
+He attended the University of St Andrews.
 He spent the early part of his career in advertising, including writing strategy for Stella Artois and Heineken, before writing his debut book Man Walks Into a Pub in 2003, a history of drink and drinking.
 His second effort, Three Sheets to the Wind, was published in 2006 and explores the differences and similarities in drinking cultures around the world.
 Brown travelled 45,000 miles and visited 13 countries researching the book.
 In Brown's third book, Hops and Glory, he retraces the historical journey of India Pale Ale, from Burton-on-Trent in England to Kolkata, India, taking a specially brewed barrel of the beer along with him.
 The book's working title was Pale and Interesting.

 Brown has also appeared on television as an authority on beer, as well giving talks and lectures on the subject, including at the 2009 Latitude Festival.

 Brown was named the British Guild of Beer Writers' Beer Writer of the Year in 2009, 2012, 2016 and 2021.
 He was Chair of the British Guild of Beer Writers from 2017 to 2020.